Mobile Radio Wiring and Grounding

 Early radios any polarity ground

 The floating negative allowed use of radios in either negative or positive ground vehicles.
+It also solved ground loop issues, allowing direct connection to battery posts without fire or equipment damage hazards.

-It was impossible for starter or charging currents to flow through antenna cables, microphone, or speaker leads.
+The floating negative power buss made it impossible for starter or charging currents to flow through antenna cables, microphone, or speaker leads.
 All exiting connections, as well as the case, were electrically isolated from the negative lead.

-Negative Ground Only Radios
+Negative Ground Only Equipment and Radios

 Improper mobile radio grounding